containers/buildah/docs/buildah-build.1.md

 If several arguments are provided via the `--build-arg-file` and `--build-arg` options, the build arguments will be merged across all of the provided files and command line arguments.

-Any file provided in a `--build-file-arg` option will be read before the arguments supplied via the `--build-arg` option.
+Any file provided in a `--build-arg-file` option will be read before the arguments supplied via the `--build-arg` option.

 When a given argument name is specified several times, the last instance is the one that is passed to the resulting builds.
 This means `--build-arg` values always override those in a `--build-arg-file`.